zntfdr/talks/2022 SwiftUI Lessons/README.md

 # Abstract

 Apple's introduction of SwiftUI brought a massive paradigm shift on native iOS and macOS app development.
-In this talk, I share the most important lessons learned from building apps in SwiftUI for the past three years, coming from a UIKit developer's perspective.
+In this talk, I share the most important lessons learned from building and shipping a dozen apps in SwiftUI for the past three years, coming from a UIKit developer's perspective and reaching hundreds of thousands of users.

 20 minutes talk.